 We use chuck, a budget-friendly cut of beef.
 It's so flavorful and delicious, this easy preparation will become a family favorite, Christmas or not.
-Sautee onions and carrots, and make a wine and broth reduction to cook the meat in for 2 hours, 3 if you're adding potatoes to the recipe.
+Sautee onions and carrots, and make a wine and broth reduction to cook the meat in for two hours, three if you're adding potatoes to the recipe.

 A whole roasted duck is a thing of beauty on the holiday table.
 Follow our clever recipe for oven-roasting this special, rich-tasting bird.
 Because duck is an extra fatty meat, simmering it with vegetables and spices helps get rid of some of the fat, while roasting it afterward creates a crispy outside while keeping the meat juicy and pink.

 Simmer for 45 minutes and let cool before roasting for 30 minutes at 500 F. Alternatively, you can simmer the duck, cool it, and refrigerate it overnight before roasting it.

 Roast pheasant is a sophisticated recipe reminiscent of those elegant Christmas Eve dinners of days gone by.
 Go old style and make this classic preparation.
 It's visually stunning and a great main for smaller parties.
 Cook and cool a mixture of onion quarters, garlic, bay leaf, port wine, salt, and pepper.
 Marinate the birds overnight in the mixture, drain, and roast for 45 minutes.

 Flavored with the aromatics of dried herbs, the marinade helps to tone down the gaminess of this wild bird, for a moist and flavorful roast.